oconnellryan/oconnellryan.github.io/ufc-judging-analysis.md

 layout: page
 title: UFC Judging Analysis
 ---
-The goal of this project was to idenity the factors most relevant in UFC judging.
-Additionally, I wanted to identify individual bias and identify the specific criteria that is important to individual judges.
-A binomial GLM model as well as a decision tree & random forest model were created in order to do this.
+The goal of this project was to identify the importance of relevant factors of UFC Judging and identify how individual judges value these factors differently.
+This began as my Senior Thesis project that was completed in May 2024 at Syracuse University, and I have since improved upon the methods as well as added to it.

-## Project Highlights:
+## Project Walkthrough:

+### Data & Methodology
+Round by round scorecard data was scraped from mmadecisions.com.
+The fight data used for this project was scraped from ufcstats.com.

+The fight data included significant strikes landed with two different breakdowns.
+The first breakdown, which I will refer to as the target data, is broken down by whether the strike was landed to the head, body or legs.
+The second significant strike breakdown is by whether they were landed at distance, in the clinch or on the ground, so I will call this the positional breakdown.
+Aside from significant strikes landed, the fight data also included knockdowns, non-significant strikes landed, control time, takedowns landed, reversals and submission attempts.

+In order to remove the red vs. blue corner effect, I randomly assigned each fighter's data to one of two sets of columns.
+After fighters were randomly assigned for each round, I calculated the difference between each of the statistics mentioned above between the two fighters.
+The differences of these statistics will then be used to predict the win probability of fighter 1 in the models.

-### Binomial GLM Model
+### Binomial GLM Models
-This model utilizes differences in fighter statistics to model the winner of a round.
-Differences between the two fighters for the following statistics were used:
+The main GLM model utilized the target data as this seemed to be the more valuable breakdown as well as the stronger model.
 - **head**: significant strikes landed to the head
 - **body**: significant strikes landed to the body
 - **leg**: significant strikes landed to the leg